-These resources suggest either getting people to refer you to decision makers or doing direct marketing to generate leads so people contact you.
+These resources suggest either getting people to refer you to decision makers, creating social media and inbound marketing strategies, or doing old-fashioned direct marketing to generate leads so that people contact you.
 Those are sound theories and certainly preferable to cold calling.
-If you have the time, ability, and money to engage in those types of marketing programs to generate leads, I suggest you take advantage of them (as long as doing so does not take away from your selling time).
-In fact, I have personally generated millions of dollars in sales from direct response advertising-a process wherein people with whom I never spoke simply placed orders with us and gave me money.
+If you have the time, ability, and money to engage in those types of marketing programs to generate leads, I suggest you take advantage of them.
+They all work, and smart companies realize that there are many spokes to the wheel that results in new business.
+I use them all myself.
+In fact, I have personally generated millions of dollars in sales from direct response advertising-a process wherein people with whom I have never spoken simply placed orders with us, over the phone, through the mail and online, and gave me money.

-However, in reality, direct marketing is just that: marketing.
-And when a sales rep-whose primary job is to sell-spends precious selling time sending out letters, drafting e-mails, putting out door IWBT246-Sobczak hangers, and completing other administrative busywork, then he is avoiding his most important function: talking to people.
-I've seen many a sales rep who thought they were being productive by sending out mail.
+However, in reality, all these forms of marketing are just that: marketing.
+And when a sales rep-whose primary job is to sell-spends precious selling time sending out letters, drafting e-mails, putting out door hangers, posting on social media sites, and completing other administrative busywork, then he is avoiding his most important function: talking to people.
+I've seen many sales reps who thought they were being productive by sending out mail.
 In fact, they were just busy.
 In many instances, they were afraid to make the calls, so they deluded themselves into believing that they were engaging in sales behavior, which, in actuality, was avoidance behavior.
-In fact-after browsing various online sales discussion forums-I came across proponents of telephone prospecting who have much harsher terms for the people who buy into the "no cold calls" method of selling: wimps, wusses, pansies, chickens, and other terms too R-rated for this book.
-Additionally, when you have identified a prospect you feel would be a great customer-someone you just know would benefit wildly from a business relationship-you may very well grow old and poor waiting forever for that person to respond to a marketing campaign.
-And you might not know anyone who could refer you to them.
-But picking up the phone quickly fixes all of that.